Edward Woodward: Film

-He made occasional appearances until taking the role of Police Sergeant Neil Howie in the thriller The Wicker Man.
-Woodward was offered a cameo role in the 2005 remake, but declined.
+Woodward made occasional film appearances before taking the lead role of Sergeant Neil Howie in the folk horror film The Wicker Man (1973).
+Robin Hardy, who directed the film, said, "He was one of the greatest actors of his generation, without a doubt, with a broad career on American television, as well as on British film."
+He was offered a cameo role in the remake, The Wicker Man (2006), but declined.
 He also appeared as Commander Powell in the 1982 film Who Dares Wins.

 Woodward played the title role in the 1980 Australian biographical film drama Breaker Morant, and had a supporting role in the 2007 action comedy Hot Fuzz.
 His last lead film role was that of the story of an eccentric vicar Reverend Frederick Densham in A Congregation of Ghosts.

-Robin Hardy, who directed The Wicker Man, said, "He was one of the greatest actors of his generation, without a doubt, with a broad career on American television, as well as on British film."
-Noël Coward once said of him, "He was one of the nicest and most co-operative actors I've ever met or worked with."

 In 1990, Woodward was the narrator for the official FIFA film of the 1990 World Cup entitled Soccer Shoot-Out.

+Noël Coward once said Woodward was "one of the nicest and most co-operative actors I've ever met or worked with."